These Are A Few of My Favorite Things

 For the past 27 years, the last bite of the Thanksgiving leftovers has been the official starting bell for our holiday season at the Radish.

-In any normal year, the Radish team would be scurrying like a pack of well-caffeinated elves preparing for the next frenetic three weeks.
-As daunting as executing 40+ events with guest counts ranging from 80 – 400 in such a compressed time frame can be, I love seeing how we all come together to work ridiculously long hours while existing on a steady diet of Christmas cookies, eggnog & coffee.
+Today is December 1st and in any normal year, the Radish team would be scurrying like a pack of well-caffeinated elves preparing for the next frenetic three weeks.
+As daunting as executing 40 events with guest counts ranging from 80 – 400 in such a compressed time frame can be, I love seeing how we all come together to work ridiculously long hours while existing on a steady diet of Christmas cookies, eggnog & coffee.

 This year will look very different because of Covid.
 Instead of decking the halls or all hands-on deck, we will be quietly hibernating until it’s safe to return to work.

 Our kitchen filled with Madonna’s “Santa Baby,” Wham!’s “Last Christmas” and the cacophony of busy chefs will be replaced by a silent and dark kitchen this year.
-Staring at our empty December calendar, I get a little nostalgic for the holiday hustle, hard work and fun.
+And as I stare at our empty December calendar, it is impossible for me not to get nostalgic about the holidays, hustle, hard work and fun.

 These are a few of my favorite things…